Dan6200/Thrift/server/src/notes.md

 - NEVER STORE USER PASSWORDS AS STRINGS.
 Hash them instead

 - For your JWT secret, use a key generator to generate the string.
 A free one can be found at allkeysgenerator.com.
 Select the 256-bit option for the best security.

+- Route parameters vs Query parameters:
+    - In Express:
+        - route parameters come after the ':'
+            - accessed by `req.param`.
+        - query parameters come after the '?'.
+            - accessed by `req.query`.